cunningsquid/car-scroller-game/README.md

 ```

 ## Controls
-- Use the left and right arrow keys to move the car.
+- Use the left and right arrow keys or the A and D keys to move the car.
 - Avoid oncoming enemy cars to score points.

 ## Contributing